anchpop/wise_mans_haskell/book.md

 # Preface

+!quickref(This is an unfinished instructional guide for Haskell beginners by André Popovitch.)

-!newthought(I'm Andre Popovitch).
+!newthought(I'm André Popovitch).
 This is my book on learning Haskell, an excellent functional programming language.
 It's not finished yet but hopefully it will be soon - it should be quite useful already.
 I assume some programming knowledge, but nothing too in depth.
 If you've played with Python or Javascript and know how to open a command prompt/terminal, that'll be plenty.

 **What to do if you see a typo**: Message me on [Twitter](https://twitter.com/PopovitchAndre?lang=en), mention me with @likliklik in the [Functional Programming Discord](https://discord.gg/6XQC7KA), [email me](mailto:andre@popovit.ch), or leave an issue on [the GitHub](https://github.com/anchpop/wise_mans_haskell).
 These are also great ways to ask questions!